andrepugni/andrepugni.github.io/_posts/2022-11-19-paper-accepted-AAAI-2023.md

 date:   2022-11-19
 ---

-The work "A Model-agnostic Heuristics for Selective Classification" has been accepted at the Thirty-Seventh AAAI Conference on Artificial Intelligence (AAAI) 2023.
+The work [A Model-agnostic Heuristics for Selective Classification](https://ojs.aaai.org/index.php/AAAI/article/view/26133) has been accepted at the Thirty-Seventh AAAI Conference on Artificial Intelligence (AAAI) 2023.
 A huge thanks to my PhD supervisor Salvatore Ruggieri for his help.

 The work proposes a simple-yet-effective model-agnostic heuristics for selective classification.